The painful condition that increases your heart, stroke and kidney risks

 Who gets gout?

-The majority of people who have gout are men ages forty to fifty.
+The majority of people who have gout are men aged forty to fifty.
 For women, diagnosis usually occurs after menopause.
 Estrogen levels drop, and the body is less able to remove uric acid from the blood.

 Aside from age, other factors put you at higher risk for gout.
 These include: